 Ndzhaka, means, "heritage" and with the friendly hospitality of the local staff and the thrill of being so close to wildlife and nature, the camp is a true African gem.

 The camp is known and loved for its rustic, no-frills ambience and maintains a feeling of exclusivity with only five two-sleeper safari tents with open-air en-suite bathrooms all on individual raised wooden decks.
 As the camp is electricity-free, solar or paraffin lanterns are provided for light at night.

-Recently upgraded, the fully-catered camp is un-fenced.
+The fully-catered camp is un-fenced and this adds to the excitement of the whole experience.
 Evening meals are often prepared over an open fire and enjoyed in the lantern-lit dining area or on the viewing platform under the giant jackalberry tree with hooded vultures rustling in their nests.
 The intimate nature of the camp gives adventure travellers an ideal opportunity to meet other like-minded guests.

 The two-track roads are reserved for the game drive vehicles of the camps / lodges, thereby enhancing the wilderness experience and thanks to the low density of lodges, it means that there is little to no waiting in line or jockeying for position at a sighting.
 Because our guides know every road, tree and waterhole, as well as the animals that frequent them, their knowledge of the reserve and their experience at tracking and locating specific animals truly enhances the experience.

 Please be advised that the Manyeleti region is a low risk malaria area.
 It is best to consult your local Doctor for advice regarding precautions.

 For bookings and to check on availability please click on the green